Step 9: Your New Rental

-This may seem repetitive, but a walk-through of your rental before, during and at the lease signing is a key component of ensuring the rental will be right for you.
+This may seem repetitive, but a walk-through of your rental before, during and at the lease signing is a key component of ensuring the rental is right and ready for you.

-Before you actually move in, make sure to inspect the apartment or home.
-Review the light fixtures, plumbing, and everything in between.
-Take note of any dings, stains, or any broken items.
-This is a crucial part of the move-in process as you do not want to be held responsible for any damages if you decide to move out.
-This also prevents any surprises on move-in day.
-Take photos and document everything, this will come in handy when it is time to move and help to get your deposit back.
+Inspect the light fixtures, plumbing, and everything in between.
+Document and photograph any dings, stains, or any broken items so you won’t be held responsible for these damages if you decide to move out.
+This also prevents any surprises on move-in day and will come in handy when help to get your deposit back.

-If your property owner or apartment community does not have a preference in Internet and cable providers, then contact all local Internet and cable providers before making a decision and make sure it fits your budget.
-Purchase or rent any equipment needed, such as a router, if the Internet provider does not supply such accessories.
+If your property owner or apartment community does not have a preference in internet and cable providers, then contact local providers for quotes that fit your budget.
+Be ready to purchase or rent any equipment needed, such as a router, if the internet provider does not supply such accessories.

-Consider a thorough clean-up before unpacking your new home.
-Most property owners and apartment communities will do a clean-up before you move in but it can’t hurt to be thorough.
-The place is completely empty – therefore, now would be an ideal time.
+Consider a deep clean before unpacking your new home.
+Most property owners and apartment communities will do a thorough cleaning before you move in, but it can’t hurt to do the same for peace of mind.
+The place is completely empty, so it is the ideal time.

-Before running to the store to buy things for your new home, unpack all boxes completely.
+Before buying things for your new home, unpack your boxes completely.
 This will allow you to know exactly what you do and do not have, making the assembly of your shopping list a little easier.

 Settling Into Your Community

-Your community becomes a part of your home when you move into your new place; therefore, it is important to get to know the community.
+Your community becomes a part of your home when you move into your new place, so it is important to get to know your surroundings.

-Consider taking a walk around the neighborhood to be better acquainted with the area.
-Check out nearby restaurants and shops as well as parks and playgrounds, if you have children.
+Take a walk around the neighborhood to get acquainted with the area.
+Check out nearby restaurants and shops as well as parks and playgrounds, especially if you have children.
 Drive around the neighborhood so that you can familiarize yourself with local stores, schools, pharmacies, and libraries.
-Visit local gyms or recreational facilities for various classes and check to see what community festivals and events take place, and mark your calendar accordingly!
+Visit local gyms or recreational facilities for various classes and check for upcoming community festivals and events you might be interested in.

 Consider joining a local organization, such as a dog park (if you own a dog) or a local book club.
 If you want more information on your neighborhood and community events, ask your leasing office staff or property owner.
 Part of moving into your new home involves discovering and building a life in your new area!